Cuban Convertible Pesos (CUC)

 US Dollars (USD)

-US cash currency no longer circulates in Cuba.
-As an international currency, it is accepted for exchange for CUC in financial institutions, but with a 10% penalty on top of the ~ 1.02 banking exchange rate (CUC-USD).
-To avoid the penalty, and MORE IMPORTANTLY FOR THOSE NOT UNDERTAKING AUTHORIZED TRAVEL TO CUBA it is recommended to exchange your USD for any other internationally-accepted currency (such as Canadian Dollars, Euros, Swiss Francs, etc.) prior to arrival in Cuba.
+US cash currency no longer circulates in Cuba except for in airport shops once you’ve cleared immigration on departure.
+As an international currency, it is accepted for exchange for CUC in financial institutions, but with a 10% penalty on top of the ~ 1.03 banking exchange rate (CUC-USD).
+To avoid the penalty, it is recommended to exchange your USD for any other internationally-accepted currency (such as Canadian Dollars, Euros, Swiss Francs, etc.) prior to arrival in Cuba.

 There is no specific dollar limit on authorized expenses.
 Authorized travelers will be allowed to engage in transactions ordinarily incident to travel within Cuba, including payment of living expenses and the acquisition in Cuba of goods for personal consumption there.